 WPF's primary preservation mission is to rehabilitate degraded Delta agland into "wildlife-friendly" rice-centric agriculture which is SUSTAINABLE.
 Rice cropping provides many benefits; it stops peat subsidence; eliminates release of atmospheric carbon; increases wildlife productivity; and provides sustainable economic opportunity to Delta tenant Farmers.
 (WPF does no solicit public funds to accomplish its Preservation Mission)

-Sandhill Cranes grazing on harvested rice fields.
-Black Hole - November 2017.
+Sandhill Cranes grazing on harvested rice fields at the Black Hole.

 WPF's secondary mission is to: